 The JAM Committee

 I began dancing at the age of 11 in Waikanae, being taught by Glenys Mills.
 Both my parents danced and when my sisters and I were old enough, we were allowed to dance in the adult class as well (no JAM class then).
-A few years later we moved to Palmerston North and I have continued dancing at the Manawatu club, as well as attending Glendarroch in Wanganui on a regular basis.
+A few years later we moved to Palmerston North and I have continued dancing at the Manawatu club.
 As a junior member, I was lucky enough to be able to sit and achieve all the JAM medal tests.
 This then led to me working towards my RSCDS Teaching Certificate, which I achieved at the Cambridge summer school 2013/2014.
 I am currently the tutor for the Manawatu Scottish Country Dance Club in Palmerston North, teaching both an adults class and a children’s class.
 I have attended many Summer Schools, day schools and weekend schools around the country and in Australia as a dancer and I have also had the privilege of teaching at them as well.

 I started dancing at the Tokoroa Club when I was 6 years old.
 But it wasn’t until my early teens as I started dancing with the adults that I became more involved and attended all the evening functions.